tobiasafischer/dragndrop/README.md

 |};
 ```

-## Okay! are you still with me? now let’s complicate everything 😳💅

-SO, this library isn’t just sunshine and rainbows of Draggables and Droppables... let me introduce to you the lovely ***provided*** and ***snapshot.*** I am going to assume that this syntax is brand new to you so bear with me.
+In addition to the Draggables and Droppables, this library introduces the notable entities known as provided and snapshot.
+As I assume that this syntax may be unfamiliar to you, kindly allow me to provide an explanation.

-Immediately following any Droppable or Draggable, you must provide a function underneath that holds the variables of provided and snapshot objects.
-These objects are used to distribute props to the jsx and act as the core functionality of this library.
+Following the declaration of any Droppable or Draggable component, it is necessary to include a function that encapsulates the variables of the provided and snapshot objects.
+These objects play a pivotal role in distributing props to the JSX elements and serve as the core functionality of this library.

-Now, although they have near identical syntax, there is DroppableProvided and DraggableProvided with the exact same input but with a few discrepancies.
+Although their syntax is strikingly similar, it is important to note that there exist two distinct entities: DroppableProvided and DraggableProvided.
+Despite their shared input, a few discrepancies set them apart.

 ```tsx
 type DroppableProvided = {|